MicrosoftDocs/appcenter-docs/docs/general/billing.md

 - Can I use my Free Azure subscription or credits from my Dev Essentials subscription?

-  No, free Azure Subscriptions or credits from Dev Essentials subscriptions cannot be used to pay for App Center.
+  No, free Azure Subscriptions or credits from Dev Essentials subscriptions can't be used to pay for App Center.

 - Can I use an Azure Subscription with spending limits?